-13 things you'll remember if you were pony-mad in the 80s - Horse & Hound
+13 things you’ll remember if you were pony-mad in the 80s - Horse & Hound

 11. You used to hack out for hours with your mate and her pony and a saddlebag full of Disco crisps and Wagon Wheels.

-12. Hardly anyone had trailers, so you used to hack to local gymkhanas (some of us still do that, mind you!)
+12. Hardly anyone had trailers, so you used to hack to local gymkhanas.

 13. You got a copy of the Pony Club annual in your Christmas stocking every year.

-Don’t miss this week’s issue of Horse & Hound magazine (11 January 2018) for our nostalgia special, where we celebrate the stars of yesteryear
+Don’t miss this week’s issue of Horse & Hound magazine for all the latest news and reports